zach27/Docs/aspnetcore/fundamentals/file-providers.md

 Use [glob patterns](#glob-patterns) to specify one or more files to embed into the assembly.

-The sample app creates an `ManifestEmbeddedFileProvider` and passes the currently executing assembly to its constructor.
+The sample app creates a `ManifestEmbeddedFileProvider` and passes the currently executing assembly to its constructor.

 *Startup.cs*: